Great War Dust Jackets

 Harvard University Press 1916.
 Their experiences drawn from letters & diaries (from JRF)

-Hutchinson 1931 (prev. pub. anonymously by Arnold in 1919).
+Edward Arnold 1919 & Hutchinson 1931.
 The MP author was wounded & captured at Mons & subsequently served as an intelligence officer in Egypt & Mesopotamia.

 Hutchinson 1918.
 An account of the Naval Operations off Zeebrugge & Ostend